William Morgan (1782–1858): Life

 The building costs for Christ Church were not completely met by the funds, imposing an ongoing burden.
 Morgan in 1817 wrote an article for the Anti-Jacobin Review, containing an unsubtle hint of his need for money.
 For a time he also kept a school in Darby Street, Bradford.

-In later life Morgan was vicar of Hulcott, Buckinghamshire, to 1858.
+In later life Morgan was vicar of Hulcott, Buckinghamshire, from 1851 to 1858.
 He died that year, at 10 South Parade, Bath.

 Views

 Morgan was an enthusiastic supporter of the Welsh language, which he called "the strong, nervous and sublime Language of Wales".
 This was written in an inscription of 1821 to his copy of Y Beibl, the Bible in Welsh as translated by his namesake William Morgan (1545–1604).
 He donated the book to the library of Bradford Grammar School.

 In his Christian Instructions, Morgan recommended nonconformist theological literature, and the works of Thomas Erskine of Linlathen.
 He saw value in both Calvin and Arminius.
 Charlotte Brontë, who regarded Morgan as a "stuffy and bombastic pedant", received from him a gift of the Book of Common Prayer in 1831.

 Morgan was strongly opposed to Catholic Emancipation.
 In late 1825, when Henry Heap as vicar of Bradford ordered his clergy to have their congregations sign petitions, requesting that Richard Fountayne Wilson should stand for parliament, Morgan did more than most.
 Fountayne Wilson had that year shown his opposition to "Catholic relief" from penal laws, as well as supporting the Corn Laws.
 Most of the Bradford clerics made the petition available to sign in the vestry: Morgan was in the smaller group who read from Heap's requisition during the service.
 The issue was one on which Morgan and Patrick Brontë had differences.

 Esther de Waal, in reviewing Owen Chadwick's The Victorian Church and related works, placed Morgan as one of the "Evangelical Tory clergyman" who showed the Church of England's support for the "movement for factory reform", described as almost universal in the major manufacturing towns of northern England (with Halifax as an exception).
-In the Bradford area she mentions also John Compton Boddington, and John Loxdale Frost, of a later period; at Leeds Walter Hook, and in Wakefield, John Sharp of Horbury.
+In the Bradford area she mentions also John Compton Boddington, and Joseph Loxdale Frost, of a later period; at Leeds Walter Hook, and in Wakefield, John Sharp of Horbury.
 Successors were found in the generation under Tractarian influence.
 At the time when the Ten Hours Act 1847 was about to become law, and John Bright was pressing the idea that a reduction in hours of work entailed reduction of wages, Morgan chaired a meeting at Christ Church on the point, with factory workers.
 A local newspaper report carried a report stating feeling that the theory "ought to be blown to the winds".